CEU-Economics-and-Business/ECBS-5147-Data-Engineering-2-Cloud-Computing/serverless.md

 ### Serverless Solutions in the Cloud

 ### Introduction
 Data on the web is growing exponentially.
 All of us today use Google as our first source of knowledge – be it about finding reviews about a place to understanding a new term.
 All the data that you need is already available on the internet – the only thing limiting you from using it is the ability to access it.
-However, most of the data available over the web is not readily available.
+However, most of the data available on the web is not readily available.
 It is present in an unstructured format (HTML format) and is not downloadable.
 Therefore, it requires knowledge & expertise to use this data to eventually build a useful model.

 #### Web Scraping
-Web scraping is a technique for converting the data present in unstructured format (HTML tags) over the web to the structured format which can easily be accessed and used.
+Web scraping is a technique for converting the data present in an unstructured format (HTML tags) over the web to the structured format which can easily be accessed and used.

 #### How to Scrape?
 **There are several ways of scraping data from the web.
 Some of the popular ways are:**